lanebobane/ingredientScraper/README.md

 # ingredientScraper
-Exploring Cheerio by making an app that gets ingredients from cooking recipes.
+Exploring CheerioJS by making a simple app that allows the user to input a list of recipe URLs and outputs a tabulated list of ingredients.